SteveDeJongh/RB_185/expense/Notes.md

 # 1.
 We're created a HEREDOC block, which is a way to create a multine String in Ruby. `<<~` syntax strips leading whitespace from the beginning of each line of the string to allow for natural indenting in the code.

+# Adding Expenses

+Because our solution only uses string interpolation to create our sql statement, this can allow values that would alter the meaning of our statement, `'` for example in passed in memo.
+We'll need to parse user inputs and insure we don't accidently alter any of our sql statements.